Y Pwyllgor Cyllid

 There's a large element of goodwill in there, yes.

 Thanks, Chair.
 I'll take us back a step.
 We were starting to talk about the frustrations of not knowing if money coming forward was new money, or if it was dealt with through efficiencies.
-And I just wondered if you felt there was any justification for the Treasury to be perhaps vague in the way it's doing things?
-Is there good reason, perhaps, why they could have taken that effect, or is it, I don't know, just this disrespect for our system, or what?
+And I just wondered if you felt there was any justification for the Treasury to be perhaps vague in the way it's doing things.
+Is there good reason, perhaps, why they have taken that effect, or is it, I don't know, just this disrespect for our system, or what?

 10:20